tomasmark79/MarkWareVCMake/README.md

 ## License

 📜📜📜
-This template is licensed under [LICENSE].
+This template is licensed under MIT License.
 📜📜📜